 After these two examples, I kept interviewing participants, now alert to the idea of hoarding and minimalism.
 And it started to become more clear how these two labels can represent two extremes at the heart of an unexplored problem: what drives user decisions about what personal data to keep or discard.
 I stopped after reaching “thematic saturation” with 23 interviews.

-Using thematic analysis to make sense of participants’ patterns
+Thematic analysis helped me make sense of participants’ contextual behaviors

 After finishing up data collection, I used thematic analysis to better understand the patterns I had identified.
 I systematically went through participants’ examples and descriptions of their data, building conceptual codes, categories, and themes.